-In recent years, we’ve heard a lot about positively geared properties and why you need to chase higher yields so you can grow your property portfolio.
+In recent years, as a buyers agency we’ve heard a lot about positively geared properties and why you need to chase higher yields so you can grow your property portfolio.

 While on the surface this makes sense, is it actually true?

 You might be surprised to learn that if your goal is to continue to expand your property portfolio, chasing growth over yield, might actually be the better way to go about it.

 Properties generate income in two forms.
 Through price appreciation and through rental income.
 While rental income is appealing as it is effectively cash, banks don’t view it quite the same way.

 For a start, a bank doesn’t assess the full rental income that the property generates.
 Many lenders will accept only 70% of the yield when calculating your ability to service a loan.

 The lenders are doing this to factor in other costs such as management fees, maintenance and repairs.
 Even though these costs might be noted in your income and expenses, the banks are still effectively cutting your rental income.
 This can be a big hindrance if you’re looking to grow your property portfolio because it continues to limit your borrowing.